wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 genetic variation on certain omics levels.
 Such variation can be natural, for example comparing omics data measured on two organisms with known (limited) genetic differences due to evolution.
-It can also be experimentally introduced, for example bychanging the environment (temperature, nutrients, drugs, etc.), introducing small mutations in the DNA sequence, knocking out genes, introducing new genes etc.  The effects of such interventions at a specific omics level then provide information on the function of the manipulated gene(s).
+It can also be experimentally introduced, for example by introducing small mutations in the DNA sequence, knocking out genes, introducing new genes etc.  Variation can also be introduced in the environment, e.g. by changing the temperature, adding or removing nutrients, introducing drugs etc. The effects of such interventions at a specific omics level then provide information on the function of the manipulated gene(s) or the effect of the environment.

 %@% Ideally we would measure different omics levels at the same time (multi-omics) and even in the same sample (paired omics), but this is often experimentally too complex and costly.
 Some omics technologies are more acccessible than others, in terms of cost, data quality, and interpretation and are therefore most widely used - in particular, gene expression levels (transcriptomics) are often measured and assumed to reflect the overall state of a cell.
 However, as discussed [below](Week5_omics), we should be careful with this.